 1. Dave is allergic to fish.
 Yes, I know that most Japanese joints also serve other food, but asking someone with a fish allergy to go to a sushi restaurant is like expecting a vegetarian to dine at the Salt Lick BBQ because the menu includes cole slaw and vegetarian pinto beans.
 It’s just not cool.

 2. Soy sauce is a big no-no. Besides all the grouchy paleo concerns (naughty legumes!), I have thyroid issues so soy is, like, doubly no good.

 3. Do I have to say it?
 OK, I will.
 Rice!
 Boo!
 Hiss!
-Steamed white rice is completely useless in the nutrition department and if one listens to Whole9 Life (which, really, one should), rice is worse than useless: it’s poison.
-(And no, it doesn’t matter if you eat brown rice instead.
-Don’t get mad at me!
-I didn’t make the food rules; I just pass them along.)
+Steamed white rice is pretty useless in the nutrition department and if one listens to Whole9 Life (which, really, one should), rice is worse than useless: for some people, it’s a digestive nightmare.

 4. My favorite is the California roll which always makes me feel sort of lame.
 It’s not raw.
 It’s not exotic.
 Is it even real sushi?!